North Head Sanctuary Foundation

 an endangered population of long-nosed bandicoots at North Head.

-Australian Wildlife Conservancy to develop some “vegetative links”
+Australian Wildlife Conservancy to develop some “vegetation links”

 - small areas of dense foliage where the bandicoots can take